 Inguinal hernias

 There are several different types of groin hernias.
 Groin hernias can be direct inguinal hernias, indirect inguinal hernias or femoral canal hernias.
-All of these types of hernia can be repaired laparoscopically.
+All of these types of hernias can be repaired robotically.
 People do not necessarily know what type of groin hernia they have until the surgery is over.
 Knowing what type of hernia someone has is really not important before surgery.

 When we repair groin hernias, we use “mesh,” which is like a screen on a door.
 It looks like netting and has an almost fiberglass-type appearance to it.
 This netting or mesh acts like a scaffold on a building.
-When the mesh is placed in its proper location, it is tacked into place using a combination of sutures, as well as some titanium staples, and the body forms a scar that is much more durable and stronger than what our bodies normally could create.
+When the mesh is placed in its proper location, it is fixated into place and the body forms a scar that is much more durable and stronger than what our bodies normally could create.

 Ventral hernias

-Ventral hernias are best treated laparoscopically.
-Usually through three or four small incisions, we are able to not only to clean off the entire abdominal wall, but also introduce mesh into the abdomen to act as a scaffold so that a much more durable scar can form.
+Ventral hernias are best treated laparoscopically or robotically.
+Usually through three or four small incisions, we are able to not only clean off the entire abdominal wall, but also introduce mesh into the abdomen to act as a scaffold so that a much more durable scar can form.
 The mesh that is used on the abdominal wall is much like the mesh used in the groin, except it is usually of a different material that is appropriate for intra-abdominal placement.

 The size of the mesh that is used can be surprisingly large at times.
 The mesh must have a significant amount of overlap, because it can often shrink in size.